Wanda Jackson: 1961–1971: New languages and return to country music

 In August 1962, Jackson's fourth studio album was released titled Wonderful Wanda.
-The album included "In the Middle of a Heartache", along with the crossover hits "If I Cried Every Time You Hurt Me" and "A Little Bitty Tear".
+The album included "In the Middle of a Heartache", along with the country-pop crossover tunes "If I Cried Every Time You Hurt Me" and "A Little Bitty Tear".
 The latter single had been released following Burl Ives's version, which became more commercially successful than hers.
 Wonderful Wanda received a positive review from critics, including Billboard magazine, which described her vocal performance as being "in fine form".
 Jackson and The Party Timers then toured the southwestern United States for a series of one-night concert engagements.
 Now newly married, husband Wendell Goodman quit his job with IBM to become her full-time manager in 1962.
 Capitol continued releasing further country-flavored recordings by Jackson.
-In 1963, the label released her studio album of orchestrated country pop recordings titled Love Me Forever.
+In 1963, the label issued a Nashville Sound-inspired album of pop covers called Love Me Forever.
 It was followed in 1964 by her sixth studio album titled Two Sides of Wanda, which was another split disc of rockabilly and country selections.

 In 1965, Jackson partnered with Capitol's German record distributor named Electrola Records.
 The label arranged for her to record music in the German language because her singing voice was "very pleasing to the German ear".
 That year, she flew to Cologne, Germany where she cut several selections in German.
 Material was written especially for Jackson and she was coached through singing in German with the help of a vocal instructor.
 Following the sessions, Capitol released "Santo Domingo" as a single to the German market in 1965.
 The song became her first number one single in her career, climbing to the top of the Austrian pop chart and the top five of the German pop list.
 In Germany and Austria, Jackson had several more charting songs, including the top ten "Doch dann kam Johnny".
 Jackson's foreign-language success led to several European tours during the 1960s, including a package show with Roy Orbison.
 Upon her return to the United States, Jackson recorded for Capitol Records in Dutch as well as Japanese.